-Second, Kawahara (2011a,b) found that Japanese speakers distinguish the naturalness of two processes that were both judged to be "ungrammatical" by Nishimura (2003) and Kawahara (2006); e.g. devoicing of non-OCP violating geminates (=(2)) and devoicing of OCP-violating singletons (=(3)).
-One may wonder whether this gradient effect was due to a task effect; the reason for the gradient result may be because Kawahara (2011a,b) used a gradient scale.
+The second aim of this paper is to test the gradiency of judgment patterns found in the previous experiments.
+Kawahara (2011a, 2011b) found that Japanese speakers distinguish the naturalness of two processes that were both judged to be "ungrammatical" by Nishimura (2003) and Kawahara (2006), with the devoicing of non-OCP-violating geminates (= the examples in (2)) rated as more natural than the devoicing of OCP-violating singletons (= (3)).
+One may wonder whether this gradient effect was due to a task effect; the reason being that Kawahara (2011a, 2011b) uses a gradient scale.
 Testing this issue is in part motivated by the debate concerning the gradient nature of phonological judgments.
-It has been known that grammatical judgments show distinctions beyond a simple "grammatical" vs. "ungrammatical" dichotomy, especially in experimental settings (see e.g. Albright 2009; Coetzee 2008; Coleman and Pierrehumbert 1997; Daland et al. 2011; Dankovičová et al. 1998; Goldrick 2011; Greenberg and Jenkins 1964; Hayes 2000; Hayes and Wilson 2008; Pertz and Bever 1975; Pierrehumbert 2001; Shademan 2007 for phonological/phonotactic judgments; Chomsky 1965; Myers 2009; Schütze 1996; Sorace and Keller 2005 for syntactic judgments).
-However, one may contend that we obtain gradient results in experimental settings because the these experiments often use scales.
-Therefore, the second aim of this paper is to test whether the gradient results that Kawahara (2011a,b) obtained can be replicated using a binary yes/no task.
-Some previous studies (Bader and Mäussler, 2010; Coleman and Pierrehumbert, 1997; Dankovičová et al., 1998; Frisch et al., 2004) raised similar issues and found gradient results using a binary yes/no format.
+It is known that grammatical judgments show distinctions beyond a simple, binary "grammatical" vs. "ungrammatical" dichotomy, especially in experimental settings (see e.g., Albright 2009; Coetzee 2008; Coleman and Pierrehumbert 1997; Daland et al. 2011; Dankovičová et al. 1998; Goldrick 2011; Greenberg and Jenkins 1964; Hayes 2000; Hayes and Wilson 2008; Pertz and Bever 1975; Pierrehumbert 2001; Shademan 2007 for phonological/phonotactic judgments; Chomsky 1965; Myers

+2009; Schütze 1996; Sorace and Keller 2005 for syntactic judgments).
+However, one may contend the idea that we obtain gradient results in experimental settings because these experiments use scales.
+Therefore, the second aim of this paper is to test whether the gradient results that Kawahara (2011a, 2011b) obtained can be replicated using a binary yes/no task.
+Some previous studies (Bader and Mäussler 2010; Coleman and Pierrehumbert 1997; Dankovičová et al. 1998; Frisch et al. 2004) raised similar issues and found gradient results using a binary yes/no format.
 The current study thus builds on them and aims to address the gradient nature of phonological judgments in the case of Japanese loanword devoicing.

-Finally, Kawahara (2011a,b) used visual, orthographic stimuli, although the instructions in these studies encouraged the participants to read the stimuli in their heads and use the auditory impression to make judgments.
+Finally, the third issue that this paper addresses is that Kawahara (2011a, 2011b) used visual, orthographic stimuli, although the instructions in these studies encouraged the participants to read the stimuli in their heads and use an auditory impression to make judgments.
 While many judgment experiments in linguistics are run with orthography, it is worth running the same experiment with auditory stimuli for a few reasons.
-First, one explanation for why only voiced geminates, but not voiced singletons, can devoice is because a phonological voicing contrast is auditorily less perceptible in geminates than in singletons (Kawahara, 2006, 2008).
+First, one explanation for why voiced geminates, but not voiced singletons, can devoice is because a phonological voicing contrast is auditorily less perceptible in geminates than in singletons (Kawahara 2006, 2008).
 An auditory judgment experiment would help to address this specific hypothesis.
-Second, it would be interesting to investigate whether the results of Kawahara (2011a,b) can be replicated with auditory stimuli, because phonology is concerned with sounds.
-Testing the Japanese devoicing pattern with auditory stimuli is therefore the third aim of this paper.
+Second, it would be interesting to investigate whether the results of Kawahara (2011a, 2011b) can be replicated with auditory stimuli, because phonology is concerned with sounds.
+Replicating the Japanese devoicing pattern with auditory stimuli is therefore the third aim of this paper.

-To summarize, the three issues that this paper aims to address are: (i) the judgment patterns on devoicing as revealed by nonce words, (ii) the effect of using a binary yes/no format, and (iii) the effect of using auditory stimuli.
-This paper reports three experiments that address these three issues.
-More generally, by varying experimental variables, the current project aims to further examine the empirical basis of the theoretical debates reviewed in section 1.1, beyond what was found in Kawahara (2011a,b).
+To summarize, there are three issues that this paper aims to address: (i) the judgment patterns on devoicing as revealed by nonce words, (ii) the effect of using a binary yes/no format, and (iii) the effect of using auditory stimuli.
+This paper reexamines Kawahara (2012b) and reports two additional experiments in order to address these three issues.
+More generally, by varying experimental variables, the current project aims to further examine the empirical basis of the theoretical debates reviewed in Section 1.1, beyond Kawahara (2011a, 2011b).